 Composed in 1844, Verdi’s opera builds on the earlier successes of Nabucco and Ernani.
 The 30-year-old composer is exploring new directions in dramatic structure, mood, characterisation and orchestral sonority, and even experimenting with ‘Leitmotif’ technique – a distinctive theme to depict each character in the drama – some years before Wagner.
 Don’t miss this opportunity to hear Verdi’s rarely performed early masterpiece in all its brooding magnificence.

 The conductor will be Matthew Kofi Waldren.
 The cast includes Andrei Kymach, Pablo Bemsch,

-There will be a pre-performance talk by Simon Bainbridge, free for ticket holders, from 5.45 - 6.15pm in the hall.
+There will be a pre-performance talk at 5pm in the hall free for ticket holders.

 Tickets are now on sale at Cadogan Hall.